Best No-Penalty CD Rates

 NCUA Insurance

-Many credit unions offer NUCA insurance, which works very similarly to FDIC insurance.
+Many credit unions offer NUCA insurance, which works similarly to FDIC insurance.

 For a credit union to offer this to its customers, it must be a federal credit union.
 Non-federal credit unions may provide other forms of insurance, so be sure to ask.